Lioo7/PHPGenericDB/README.md

 # PHPGenericDB

-This project demonstrates a simple PHP implementation for interacting with a MySQL database using the MySQLi extension.
-The project consists of two main files:

-## 1. database.php

-The `database.php` file contains a PHP class named `Database`.
-This class encapsulates common database operations, including:

-- Establishing a database connection.
-- Creating tables.
-- Executing prepared SQL queries.
-- Fetching results.
-- Closing the database connection.

-The class is designed for reusability and security, with support for prepared statements.

-## 2. database_example.php
+## Overview

-The `database_example.php` file showcases the usage of the `Database` class by providing examples for common database operations:

-- Creating a table.
-- Inserting data.
-- Selecting and fetching data.
-- Updating data.
-- Deleting data.
-- Closing the database connection.
+This project includes two files, `database.php` and `database_example.php`, providing a simple yet powerful PHP database interaction mechanism.

+### `database.php`

+This file defines a `Database` class encapsulating basic CRUD operations.
+The class establishes a connection to a MySQL database using the provided credentials and performs operations such as executing queries, fetching results, and managing connections.

+Key features:
+- **Generic CRUD Operations:** The class supports Create, Read, Update, and Delete (CRUD) operations, providing a generic and reusable database interaction solution.

+### `database_example.php`

+An example script demonstrating the usage of the `Database` class.
+This script includes examples of creating a table, inserting data, querying, updating, and deleting records from the database.